Se habla español

 How do winter tires improve ice handling compared to all-season tires?

-Winter tires have a distinct advantage in ice handling due to their softer rubber compounds and specialized tread designs, which grip and remove more water from icy surfaces.
-All-season tires tend to harden and provide less grip under the same conditions.
+Winter tires have a distinct advantage in ice handling due to their softer rubber compounds and specialized tread designs.
+These tires grip and remove more water from icy surfaces.
+Under the same conditions, all-season tires tend to harden and provide less grip.

 What are some cost-saving tips for winter tire changeovers?